cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Fixed-base blinding {#blinding}

-Let `H_1` refer to the function `GG.EncodeToGroup`, in Section
+Let `H_1` refer to the function `GG.HashToGroup`, in Section
-{{algorithms}} we assume that the client-side blinding is carried out directly on the output of H_1(x), i.e. computing rH_1(x) for some r <-$ GF(p).
-In the {{OPAQUE}} draft, it is noted that it may be more efficient to use additive blinding rather than multiplicative if the client can preprocess some values.
-For example, a valid way of computing additive blinding would be to instead compute H_1(x)+rG, where G is the fixed generator for the group GG.
+{{algorithms}} we assume that the client-side blinding is carried out directly on the output of H_1(x), i.e. computing r * H_1(x) for some r
+<-$ GF(p).
+A more efficient alternative to multiplication blinding is to
+to use 'additive blinding' rather than multiplicative if the client can preprocess some values.
+For example, a valid way of computing additive blinding would be to instead compute H_1(x) + r * G, where G is the fixed generator for the group GG.

-We refer to the 'multiplicative' blinding as variable-base blinding (VBB), since the base of the blinding (H_1(x)) varies with each instantiation.
-We refer to the additive blinding case as fixed-base blinding (FBB) since the blinding is applied to the same generator each time (when computing rG).

-The advantage of FBB is that it allows the client to pre-process tables of blinded scalar multiplications for the fixed generator G. This may give it a computational efficiency advantage.
+The advantage of additive blinding is that it allows the client to pre-process tables of blinded scalar multiplications for the fixed generator G. This may give it a computational efficiency advantage.
 Pre-processing also reduces the amount of computation that needs to be done in the online exchange.
-Choosing one of these values `rG` (where `r` is the scalar value that is used), then computing `H_1(x)+rG` is more efficient than computing `rH_1(x)` (one addition against log_2(r)).
+Choosing one of these values `r * G` (where `r` is the scalar value that is used), then computing `H_1(x)+r * G` is more efficient than computing `r * H_1(x)` (one addition against log_2(r)).
 Therefore, it may be advantageous to implement the OPRF and VOPRF protocols using additive blinding rather than multiplicative blinding.
 In fact, the only algorithms that need to change are Blind and Unblind (and similarly for the VOPRF variants).

-We define the FBB variants of the algorithms in {{algorithms}} below, along with a new algorithm Preprocess.
+We define the additive variants of the algorithms in {{algorithms}}
+below, along with a new algorithm Preprocess.
 The Proprocess algorithm can take place offline and before the rest of the OPRF protocol.
 The Blind algorithm takes the proprocessed values as inputs, but the signature of Unblind remains the same.

 ### Preprocess